This guide will show you how to curate Burster using Flashpoint Core.

 Wrapping It Up

-Export button at the bottom of your Curation to create a .7z file with the entire curation, which location is reached by clicking
+Export button at the bottom of your curation to save it as a .7z file.
+After you've exported the curation, you can find it by clicking the

-Exported Curations on the Curate tab.
+Exported Curations button on the Curate tab (as long as you didn't choose to save it somewhere else).
 Once you have the file, submit it to the Flashpoint Submission System.
+An explanation of how the site works is available here.